 - Those who desire to teach ESL in a variety of non-public school system settings

 Although curriculum varies by program, students are likely to develop an understanding of intercultural communication and be equipped with the skills to teach English to individuals where English is a foreign, second or international language.
 Example coursework includes the following.

 - Methods of Teaching English Language Learners

-Graduation data from the National Center for Education Statistics reveals that more than 3,000 students completed a master's degree in TESOL during the 2012-2013 school year.
-The table below outlines the ten universities that graduated the most students with a TESOL master's during 2012-2013.
+Graduation data from the National Center for Education Statistics reveals that more than 3,000 students completed a master's degree in TESOL during the 2014-15 school year.
+Here are the ten universities that graduated the most students with a TESOL master's in that same year.